TomLXXVI/python-hvac/README.md

 This package implements a number of correlations for calculating convection heat transfer coefficients and friction factors for different geometries.
-Most correlations were taken from the book "Introduction to Engineering Heat Transfer" by G.F.
-Nellis and S.A.
-Klein (Cambridge University Press).
+Most correlations were taken from the book "Introduction to Engineering Heat Transfer" by G. F. Nellis and S. A. Klein (Cambridge University Press).

 Also part of this package is the sub-package **heat_exchanger**.
 It implements the effectiveness-NTU method for both dry and wet external heat transfer